fluffy-bunnies/fluffy-assistant/README.md

 <b>Notes</b><br>
 <ul>
 <li>For more options, make a copy of the settings.ini.example file, rename it to settings.ini and open with a text editor (or click on "Open Settings File" and the script will attempt to do this automatically with Notepad).</li>
-<li>By default, CapsLock is used to toggle the overlay's visibility and is the only active hotkey.
+<li>By default, CapsLock is used to toggle the overlay's visibility.
 This can be changed or disabled.
 IF YOU CANNOT STOP SHOUTING, press CapsLock while holding down a modifier key (press Shift+CapsLock for example).</li>
+<li>Pressing an F-key (F1 to F12) loads a saved state.
+Pressing Shift+F-key saves the current generation parameters to the corresponding slot.
+This is enabled by default to enable some minor protection against bugs.</li>
 <li>Other hotkeys can be set in the settings file for clipboard operation shortcuts or to toggle only one specific overlay.</li>
 <li>By default, the script does not automatically connect to any server.
 Save an address to change this behaviour.</li>
 <br>